-Development Targets Indicators Past Targe et Values (

-Development raigets (Responsible Person) Performance 2023 2024 2025 2026 2027

-5) Management of Number of N/A At least

-public health preparedness plans for three three three three three

-emergencies based on diseases or health prepared prepared prepared prepared prepared

-the 2P2R principles, and hazards included in the ness ness ness ness ness

-development of risk assessment. plans for

-preparedness plans for diseases or health diseases or health

-hazards identified hazards hazards hazards hazards hazards

-through risk assessment. identified identified identified identified identified

-through through through through through

-risk risk risk risk risk

-assess assess assess assess assess

-ment. ment. ment. ment. ment.

-6) Conduct annual drills Number of drills One Conduct Conduct Conduct Conduct Conduct

-for preparedness plans conducted for drill/year drills for

-to support the preparedness plans to prepared prepared prepared prepared prepared

-management of public support the ness ness ness ness ness

-health emergencies at management of public plans to

-the district and national health emergencies at support support support support support

-levels. the district or national the the the the the

-levels. manage ment of

-public public public public public

-health health health health health

-emergen emergen emergen emergen emergen

-cies at the

-district or

-national national national national national

-levels at

-least once

-annually. annually. annually. annually. annually.

-7) Establish a national - Percentage of national N/A 100% 100% 100% 100% 100%

-task force under the task forces established

-relevant laws to serve as a according to the

-a central command center during criteria for upgrading the

-emergencies and Emergency Operations Center to Level 4:

-coordinating body for Severe Public Disaster

-related agencies to as outlined in the

-ensure alignment with National Disaster

-regulations, budgets, Prevention and

-personnel, and legal Mitigation Plan, B.E.

-authorities.
-2564-2570

-(2021-2027).

-8) Promote the creation increasing the amount N/A One One One One One

-and development of of knowledge, topic topic topic topic topic

-knowledge, innovation, innovations, and

-and research outputs research outputs related

-related to emergencies, to emergencies, and the

-and relay such findings, relay of knowledge each

-knowledge, and sets of practices to network year.

-partners in the

-emergency crisis system

-to encourage policy

-recommendations, thus

-I 1
+Development Targets Indicators Past Targe et Values (C.E.)
+Development Targets (Responsible Person) Performance 2023 2024 2025 2026 2027 5) Management of Number of N/A At least At least At least At least At least public health preparedness plans for three three three three three emergencies based on diseases or health prepared prepared prepared prepared prepared the 2P2R principles, and hazards included in the ness ness ness ness ness development of risk assessment. plans for plans for • plans for plans for preparedness plans for diseases or health diseases or health diseases diseases diseases diseases or health hazards identified hazards or health hazards or health hazards or health hazards hazards through risk assessment. identified identified identified identified through hisk assessment. through through through through through risk risk risk risk risk assess assess assess assess assess ment. ment. ment. ment. ment.
+6) Conduct annual drills Number of drills One Conduct Conduct Conduct Conduct Conduct for preparedness plans conducted for drill/year drills for drills for drills for drills for drills for to support the preparedness plans to prepared prepared prepared prepared prepared management of public support the ness ness ness ness ness health emergencies at management of public plans to plans to plans to plans to plans to the district and national health emergencies at support support support support support levels. the district or national the the the the the levels. manage ment of manage ment of manage ment of manage ment of manage ment of public public public public public health health health health health emergen emergen emergen emergen emergen cies at the district or district or district or district or national national national national national levels at levels at levels at levels at levels at least once annually. annually. annually. annually. annually.
+7) Establish a national - Percentage of national N/A 100% 100% 100% 100% 100% task force under the task forces established relevant laws to serve as a according to the criteria for upgrading the a central command center during Emergency Operations emergencies and Center to Level 4: coordinating body for Severe Public Disaster related agencies to as outlined in the ensure alignment with National Disaster regulations, budgets, Prevention and personnel, and legal Mitigation Plan, B.E. authorities.
+2564-2570 (2021-2027).
+8) Promote the creation increasing the amount N/A One One One One One and development of of knowledge, topic topic topic topic topic knowledge, innovation, innovations, and and research outputs research outputs related related to emergencies, and relay such findings, to emergencies, and the relay of knowledge each knowledge, and sets of • practices to network year. partners in the emergency crisis system to encourage policy recommendations, thus